herflis/concepts-temp/content/client-side-forms.md

 It is a handy use case of a custom content type since you don't need to rely on any third party service to create client side forms.
 All submitted forms will be saved as a new content under a specified location in your repo enabling you to analyze all the answers afterwards.
 This versatility enables you to easily define contents based on your business needs, the client side forms (presented above) is just one example of the possibilities content type methodology holds.

+# Forms and permissions
+-> local only permissions